by Donna Walls, RN, ICCE, IBCLC, ANLC

 Baby-Friendly USA announced a significant milestone in the efforts to implement Baby-Friendly practices in hospitals and birth centers across the country: More than 1 million babies are now born each year in Baby-Friendly designated facilities in the US.
 In 2007, less than 3% of US births occurred in approximately 60 Baby-Friendly designated facilities.
 In 2018, these numbers have risen to more than 25% of births in more than 500 Baby-Friendly designated facilities.
 Baby-Friendly protocols are now standard practice in birthing centers across the country, even for many facilities that are not officially designated as Baby-Friendly institutions.
 (Baby Friendly USA 2018)

 The foundation of this initiative is based on the evidence-based practices shown to enable new mothers to optimally breastfeed in the first days after birth, the Ten Steps to Successful Breastfeeding.
+These practices include:

 - Have a breastfeeding policy which is routinely communicated to all staff